Biography of Paul Cezanne

 1875-77: Victor Chocquet and the third impressionist exhibition

 Lack of funds meant that there was no impressionist exhibition in 1875, but a number of the group decided to hold an auction of their works at the Hotel Drouot.
 It was at this time that the group acquired a number of collectors.
 They included a tax inspector with a small private income called Victor Chocquet.

-Chocquet was initially a big Renoir fan, but Renoir selflessly introduced him to Cezanne’s works (when Chocquet bought a small Cezanne nude he was worried about what his wife would think and so Renoir pretended that it belonged to him).
+Chocquet was initially a big Renoir fan, but Renoir selflessly introduced him to Cezanne’s work.

 Chocquet got in well with Cezanne and provided him with both financial and emotional support: he even stood beside the 16 works Cezanne showed at the third impressionist exhibition held in 1877, the only other exhibition that Cezanne was to participate in, and sought to explain their complexities to often baffled onlookers.